-Department of Plant Microbe Interactions
+Department of Plant-Microbe Interactions

-Although the structure of the plant immune system ensures effective protection against most microbial pathogens, few intruders succeed to colonize plants.
+In nature healthy plants live in intimate association with a staggering diversity of microbes.
+We aim to understand how plants communicate with these microorganisms and discriminate pathogenic from beneficial microbes.
+The innate immune system of plants and mechanisms of microbial pathogenesis define major research themes and have a central role in understanding interactions of the plant host with microbial pathogens.
+Although the structure of the plant immune system ensures effective protection against most pathogens, few intruders succeed to colonize plants.
 In such cases plant immune receptors fail to recognize a pathogen or the invader evolved mechanisms to suppress immune responses.
-Our goal is to define a regulatory network of the plant immune system that can make predictions which components and how component activities can be changed to modulate immune responses.
-This should provide insights as to how the plant immune system can be modified to improve plant protection using molecular breeding techniques.
+Our goal is to define a regulatory network for the plant immune system that can identify key regulatory steps, define important structural modules, and make predictions on how component and pathway activities can be changed to modulate plant defense outputs and growth.